FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 on the proposal of Councillor Collins (M), seconded by Councillor Kiely, Standing Orders were

-suspended in order to complete the agenda.---
+suspended in order to complete the agenda.
+---
 **Annual Meeting**

 On the proposal of Councillor Sheahan (J), seconded by Councillor Collins (M), the Annual